telerik/maui-docs/knowledge-base/customize-column-generation-raddatagrid-dotnet-maui.md

         if (context.PropertyName == "Model")
         {
-            // Customize and return the column here context.Result = new DataGridComboBoxColumn
+            // Customize and return the column here. context.Result = new DataGridComboBoxColumn
             {
                 PropertyName = context.PropertyName,